PavleProd/FilmPicker/README.md

 * Service class for most common requests
 * Generic classes for general communication and getting List or single object results
 * Console application that can print formatted information about movies
-* Random picking movie by minimal average rating
+* Random picking movie by minimal average rating and specific genre

 #### Frontend
 /